stutinayak/Reimagined_party_distribution/README.md

 	2.  for continuous values (floats), use the median

+Additionally, more complex imputations like k-Nearest Neighbour imputation or Iterative imputation could also be explored for preprocessing.
+As the dataset was not that large, mean/median imputation was used.

 #### Part II: Dimensionality Reduction ####

 * For performing dimensionality reduction the data needs to be scaled in a uniform range